rbankosegger/absarg-clustering/README.md

 * We implement conflict-free, admissible and stable semantics for clustered arguments
 * We implement a method to identify spurious partitions which do not preserve the semantics of the original AF
 * We implement methods to automatically compute non-spurious partitions
+* All implementations are done in Answer Set Programming (ASP) and Python 3

 ## Preliminaries